How useful are bandages for horses?

 - Study: " A comparison among equine boots and legwraps on leg surface temperature during and after exercise" ( Brock and Spooner, 2021) showed that bandages and leg wraps can increase the temperature of the tendons up to 50% above that of unprotected legs.
 This increases the risk of permanent tendon damage , especially during intense exercise.
 Based on these findings, the Dutch Equestrian Federation (KNHS) has introduced a ban on bandages in competitions in 2024.

 Our CONCLUSION : The temperature under the bandages increased significantly, which could increase the risk of overheating and thus tendon damage.
-The study emphasizes that caution is particularly important during intensive exercise.
+The study emphasizes that caution is required, especially during intensive exercise.

 Another research question concerns the actual support function of bandages compared to gaiters and whether they can help protect tendons and ligaments during work.